 To love our Father in heaven is far more than attending church services.
-It is to strive to love him and are always in a state of repentance, ready to admit when we are wrong and humble enough to ask for forgiveness.
+It is to strive to love him and be ready to admit when we are wrong and humble enough to ask for forgiveness.
 The proof of our love is that we are willing to do what he says.
 It is obedience not to 'earn' the right to be saved but out of our desire to do his will.